zachasme/h3-pg/docs/api.md

 *Since v4.0.0*

-Returns the hollow hexagonal ring centered at origin with distance "k"
+Returns the hollow hexagonal ring centered at origin with distance "k".